General Baccalaureate Degree Policies and Requirements

 University exit exam

 Students who complete more than one baccalaureate degree are only required to take the exam one time.
-Requests for exceptions to the exam requirement due to extreme hardship should be directed to the assessment office.
-Information regarding the University Exit Exam may be obtained online at http://www.missouristate.edu/assessment/.
+Requests for exceptions to the exam requirement due to extreme hardship should be directed to the Office of the Provost.
+Information regarding the University Exit Exam may be obtained online.

 A candidate for a degree who transfers credit from another college must meet the following residence requirements: